gjstirling/gjstirling/README.md

 # About
-🌱 I’m currently: A Jobseeker looking for my first Junior Developer role
+🌱 I’m currently: A Jobseeker looking for my first role as a Developer
 <hr>

 ## Junior Full Stack Developer